pololu/vl53l0x-arduino/README.md

   Constructor.

 * `void setI2cBus(TwoWire * bus)`<br>
-  Changes the I&sup2;C bus the VL53L0X is assigned to. `bus` should be a pointer to a `TwoWire` object; the default bus is `Wire`, which is typically the first or only I&sup2;C bus on an Arduino.
+  Configures this object to use the specified I&sup2;C bus. `bus` should be a pointer to a `TwoWire` object; the default bus is `Wire`, which is typically the first or only I&sup2;C bus on an Arduino.
 If your Arduino has more than one I&sup2;C bus and you have the VL53L0X connected to the second bus, which is typically called `Wire1`, you can call `sensor.setI2cBus(&Wire1);`.

 * `TwoWire * getI2cBus()`<br>
-  Returns a pointer to the VL53L0X's currently assigned I&sup2;C bus.
+  Returns a pointer to the I&sup2;C bus this object is using.

-* `uint8_t getAddress(void)`<br>
-  Returns the current I&sup2;C address.

 * `void setAddress(uint8_t new_addr)`<br>
   Changes the I&sup2;C slave device address of the VL53L0X to the given value (7-bit).

 * `uint8_t getAddress(void)`<br>
-  Returns the current I&sup2;C address.
+  Returns the I&sup2;C address this object is using.

 * `bool init(bool io_2v8 = true)`<br>
   Iniitializes and configures the sensor.
 If the optional argument `io_2v8` is true (the default if not specified), the sensor is configured for 2V8 mode (2.8 V I/O); if false, the sensor is left in 1V8 mode.
 The return value is a boolean indicating whether the initialization completed successfully.